 Several scientific studies suggest that glucosamine may be an effective treatment for osteoarthritis (OA).
-Osteoarthritis is a type of arthritis that occurs when cartilage breaks down and is lost, either due to injury or to normal wear and tear.
+OA is a type of arthritis that occurs when cartilage breaks down and is lost, either due to injury or to normal wear and tear.
 It commonly occurs as people age.
 In some studies, glucosamine supplements have decreased the joint pain of OA.
-Not all studies are positive, however, and several recent ones have not found any positive effect from taking glucosamine.
+Not all studies are positive, however, and several have not found any positive effect from taking glucosamine.
 It’s not clear why the studies have conflicting results, and experts disagree on whether glucosamine is helpful in treating OA.

 There are no major food sources of glucosamine, so you must get it from supplements.
 Most supplements are made from chitin, the hard outer shells of shrimp, lobsters, and crabs.
 Other forms of glucosamine are available for people who are allergic to shellfish.

 Glucosamine is not recommended for children.
 It is mainly used to treat OA (a condition that affects adults), and its safety for children has not been studied.

 A typical dosage for OA: Glucosamine sulfate or hydrochloride, 500 mg, 3 times daily, for 30 - 90 days.
 Once daily dosing as 1.5 g (1,500 mg) may also be used.

 You may need to take supplements on a long-term basis to reduce the pain and inflammation of OA.
 Talk with your health care provider.

 Because of the potential for side effects and interactions with medications, dietary supplements should be taken only under the supervision of a knowledgeable health care provider.